tanatiem/BADS7105-CRM-Analytics/Homework 06 - Customer Segmentation/README.md

 ![kdeplot](./img/single-purchase-feature-dist.png)
 ![boxplot](./img/single-purchase-feature-boxplot.png)
 #### Feature Importance
-With cluster label as classes to predict, train a Decision Tree classifier.
+With the cluster labels as classes to predict, train a Decision Tree classifier.
 ![importance](./img/single-purchase-feature-importance.png)

 Since it has just 2 features, let's see how the tree looks like.